kcybulski/prosody-modules/mod_telnet_tlsinfo/README.markdown

-  cipher           The OpenSSL cipher string for the currently used cipher encryption       Encryption algorithm used bits, algbits    Secret bits involved in the cipher authentication   The authentication algoritm used mac              Message authentication algorithm used key              Key exchange mechanism used. export           Whethere an export cipher is used
+  cipher           The OpenSSL cipher string for the currently used cipher encryption       Encryption algorithm used bits, algbits    Secret bits involved in the cipher authentication   The authentication algorithm used mac              Message authentication algorithm used key              Key exchange mechanism used. export           Whethere an export cipher is used